jijip41/jijip41/README.md

 <img src="https://media.giphy.com/media/dxn6fRlTIShoeBr69N/giphy.gif" width="80" height="80">

+#### My name is Jihye(Ji-hei)(She/Her)
-#### Jihye(Ji-hei)  - you can also call me Ji
+### And you can also call me Ji

 - 🌱 I'm currently learning to code with amazing people at [**@foundersandcoders**](https://github.com/foundersandcoders).
-- 👩‍💻 My ultimate goal is to become a full-stack developer.
+- 👩‍💻 My ultimate goal is to become a full-stack developer who is specialised in the language I love.
+At the moment, it is JavaScript.
+- I really look forward to exploring new tech stacks.
+It's really exciting to think about which language I will fall in love and end up with in my life.

 #### My projects